Yuukiki/libarray/README.md

 # libarray
-An easy universal container wirtten in C.
+A simple generic container wirtten in C.

 ## Requirement
 A standard C compiler with C99 and inline assembly support.